jurgenwigg/py3S60/newcore/Doc/library/xml.etree.elementtree.rst

    loader fails, it can return None or raise an exception.

-.. function:: xml.etree.ElementInclude.include( elem, loader=None, base_url=None, \
+.. function:: xml.etree.ElementInclude.include( elem, loader=None)
-                                                max_depth=6)

    This function expands XInclude directives.  *elem* is the root element.  *loader* is an optional resource loader.
 If omitted, it defaults to :func:`default_loader`.
-   If given, it should be a callable that implements the same interface as :func:`default_loader`.  *base_url* is base URL of the original file, to resolve relative include file references.  *max_depth* is the maximum number of recursive inclusions.
-Limited to reduce the risk of malicious content explosion.
-Pass a negative value to disable the limitation.
+   If given, it should be a callable that implements the same interface as :func:`default_loader`.
 Returns the expanded resource.
 If the parse mode is ``"xml"``, this is an ElementTree instance.
 If the parse mode is "text", this is a Unicode string.
 If the loader fails, it can return None or raise an exception.

-   .. versionadded:: 3.9
-      The *base_url* and *max_depth* parameters.

 .. _elementtree-element-objects: